vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 ### Response codes

-Throttler returns one of the following HTTP response codes in a check response:
+Throttler returns one of the following response codes in a check response:

-- `200` (OK): The application may write to the data store.
+- `OK` (`1`): The application may write to the data store.
 This is the desired response.
-- `404` (Not Found): The check contains an unknown metric name.
-This can take place immediately upon startup or immediately after failover, and should resolve within 10 seconds.
-- `417` (Expectation Failed): The requesting application is explicitly forbidden to write.
-The throttler does not implement this at this time.
-- `429` (Too Many Requests): Do not write.
-A normal, expected state indicating there is replication lag.
+- `THRESHOLD_EXCEEDED` (`2`): A metric exceeds its threshold (e.g. replication lag is very high).
 This is the hint for applications or clients to withhold writes.
-- `500` (Internal Server Error): An internal error has occurred.
-Do not write.
+This happens normally.
+- `APP_DENIED` (`3`): The requesting application is explicitly denied (as with `ApplyThrottlerConfig --throttle-app=...`)
+- `UNKNOWN_METRIC` (`4`): The check contains an unknown metric name, or the metric is yet uncollected.
+This can take place immediately upon startup or immediately after failover, and should resolve within a few seconds.
+- `INTERNAL_ERROR` (`5`): Any unexpected error.

+An `OK` response is the only one where the app should proceed to write.
+All Vitess internal apps handle these values automatically.

 ### The custom query